purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

 ![SoftwareComponentList](./images/training-getstarted-csolution-list-components-ping.png)
 These lwip components are added to the cProject to provide the necesary files.

-##### Pack and Component Dependencies
+#### Pack and Component Dependencies
 Once the cProject has an initial list of components, the cbuild tool can be used to verify the correct names were used.
 The tool output will also identify any co-dependencies that a component or pack may have.
 These can be added to the cProject list to remove the notifications.

 The cProject and cSolution files need to be built using the CMSIS-Toolbox tools.
 Before the cBuild tool can work with the project, you must convert the cSolution.yml
-This generates the necesary risudual files/folders (RSE) for cBuild tools to run.
+This generates the necesary risudual files/folders (RTE) for cBuild tools to run.
 ```yaml
 c:\..\csolution convert example.csolution.yml
 ```